GrischaE1/WorkspaceONE/OMA-DM Checker/readme.md

-Certainly!
-Below is a detailed summary of the script's functionality, outlining the different sections it covers and what specifically gets tested or validated.
-Additionally, I'll provide an example of how you would execute the script on a Windows device.

----

 ### **Script Summary**

 The provided PowerShell script is designed to validate the health of Mobile Device Management (MDM) services, specifically for environments using Workspace ONE, OMA-DM, and WNS configurations.
 The script performs several tests and validations to ensure proper connectivity, service health, task execution, and certificate validity related to MDM configurations.